FullHuman/purgecss/docs/guides/next.md

 > Warning: When you define a custom PostCSS configuration file, Next.js completely disables the default behavior.
 Be sure to manually configure all the features you need compiled, including [Autoprefixer](https://github.com/postcss/autoprefixer).
 You also need to install any plugins included in your custom configuration manually, i.e. `npm install postcss-flexbugs-fixes postcss-preset-env`.

+> By default, the outer document containing `html` and `body` is inside nextjs node module.
+Add `safelist:["html", "body"]` to make sure PurgeCSS does not remove those style.

 Add PurgeCSS to the default configuration:

 ```js